 The leading one is Zillow, with an average of 150 million monthly visitors.
 Using this free online platform, you can type in your property address and you’ll get a “Zestimate” of your home’s current market value.
 Zillow uses a proprietary automated valuation method that applies algorithms based on available data from tax records and sales data pertinent to your property’s location to calculate your home’s Zestimate.

 Is it accurate?
 I’ve been using Zestimates for years in my real estate business, and I’d answer that question this way: Yes and No. Sometimes and often.
 Way off and dead on.
 If you think about it, the variance makes perfect sense — the output of any algorithm is only as accurate as the input data.

 Zestimates are created by automated software designed by statisticians, and there is no ability for humans to manually alter the Zestimate of a particular property.
 And since every property is unique and the uniqueness cannot be included in the calculation, there’s really no way to accurately estimate a property’s market value using an automated process.

 It’s Better to Contact an Agent

 A better way to determine your home’s value is through a licensed real estate agent or broker who’s very familiar with the area where your home is located.
+You can find a local real estate agent through a service like HomeLight.
 An agent has a wealth of real-time and accurate data at their fingertips in the Multiple Listing Service (MLS).
 And a knowledgeable and diligent agent can set up very specific search criteria and then mine that data to come up with a very accurate estimate of your very unique home’s value.

 Your agent will start by doing a comparative market analysis (CMA).
 This involves looking at comparable properties (comps) in the neighborhood that have sold in the last six months.
 Your property is the “subject property” in this analysis, and three comps that most closely match your house in size, age, lot size, roof type, amenities and style become the comparable properties.